Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 - Users are not synced - instead Jira users are mapped to existing Spira users, wherever possible.
 - Comments are synced bidirectionally by default between Spira and Jira Cloud.
 You can disable comments syncing using the option on the configuration page.
 - Spira artifact tags sync as Jira labels and vice-versa, in the way supported by the sync mode
-- Attachments are created in the other system when new artifacts/issues are created or updated.
+- Attachments are created in the other system when new artifacts/issues are created or existing ones are updated.
 Optionally, you can turn off the sync of attachments between the systems adding an extra parameter to the field Sync Mode.
 - If you are syncing Requirements, you can optionally sync the Epic/Story hierarchy from Jira to Spira Requirements and vice-versa.
 - If you have two separated Jira instances to sync from/to, please follow [these instructions](../HowTo-Guides/Integrations-Troubleshoot.md/#how-to-set-up-a-second-datasync-plugin-of-the-same-external-service) to set up a second DataSync plugin without data duplication